C-Chafik/rainfall/level3/walkthrough.md

 level3@RainFall:~$
 ```

-Now we must get printf to point to this adresses, and for that, we are going to print the addresses using %x until it reach our m variable.
+Now we must get printf to point to this address, and for that, we are going to print the address using %x until it reach our m variable.

 like so :